Tracing Hyperparameter Dependencies for Model Parsing via Learnable Graph Pooling Network

-As depicted by Fig.~\ref{fig:overview_2}c, we use the discrete-value graph node feature to perform the binary classification to decide the presence of given hyperparameters.
-For the continuous architecture, we first concatenate $n$ corresponding node feature and train a linear layer to regress it to the estimated value.
-Empirically, we set $n$ as $3$ and show this concatenated feature improves the robustness in predicting the continuous value, especially when we do not have an accurate prediction about continuous parameter range, detailed in the supplementary Sec.~3.
-Also, we apply the proposed method to two other applications: \textit{CNN-generated image detection} and \textit{coordinate attacks identification}.
-For CNN-generated image detection, we replace the GCN refinement module with a shallow network that takes learned features from the dual-branch feature extractor and outputs binary detection results, distinguishing generated images from real ones.
-Secondly, for coordinate attacks identification, we first denote the input image pair as ($\mathbf{I}_{1}$, $\mathbf{I}_{2}$), and we apply LGPN to obtain the refined feature ($\mathbf{V}_{1}$, $\mathbf{V}_{2}$).
-We use a shallow CNN to predict whether ($\mathbf{I}_{1}$, $\mathbf{I}_{2}$) are generated by the same GM.
+\Paragraph{Inference} As Fig.~\ref{fig:hierarchy_pseudo}b, we use the discrete-value graph node feature to perform the binary classification to decide the presence of given hyperparameters.
+For the continuous architecture hyperparameter, we first concatenate $n$ corresponding node feature and train a linear layer to regress it to the estimated value.
+Empirically, we set $n$ as $3$ and show this concatenated feature improves the robustness in predicting the continuous value (see Supplementary Tab.~\ref{tab:diff_interval}).